Ahn Cheol-soo: 2022 presidential campaign (2021–2022)

 Before announcing his presidential bid in the 2022 presidential election, Ahn held negotiations with the Leader of the People Power Party Lee Jun-seok for a prospective merger between the People Party and the People Power Party.
 The People Power Party was at the time the main South Korean conservative party.
 These negotiations ended unsuccessfully in August 2021 due to disagreements on party-level issues such as Ahn's desire for the PPP to change its name to the People Party and method of picking a 2022 candidate.

 On 1 November 2021, Ahn Cheol-soo announced his candidacy in the 2022 presidential election.
 The People Party's Central Party Election Planning Group stated it would receive applications for other presidential candidates for two days following Ahn's announcement, but it was considered merely a formality and extremely likely Ahn would be the People Party's presidential candidate.

 On 4 November, Ahn was chosen as the People Party nominee with 92% of the vote, and he accepted the nomination.

 On 3 March 2022, six days before the presidential election, Ahn dropped out of the 2022 presidential race.
 Ahn had been polling at around 10% support before dropping out of the race.
 Ahn endorsed PPP candidate Yoon Suk Yeol for president, who would narrowly win the election.

 On 18 April, Ahn announced the merger of the People Party into the People Power Party in a joint press conference with PPP head Lee Jun-seok.
 The People Party was thereby dissolved.

 People Power Party (2022–present)

 National Assembly (2022–)

-Upon 18 April 2022 People Power Party-People Party merger, Ahn became a member of the People Power Party.
+Upon the People Power Party-People Party merger on 18 April 2022, Ahn became a member of the People Power Party.

 On 8 May 2022, Ahn declared his bid in the June 2022 South Korean by-elections, running for the Seongnam Bundang District A vacant seat in the National Assembly.
 He won the seat on 1 June 2022 with 62.5% of the votes.